techgasp/drupal-google-analytics/README.txt

 INTRODUCTION
 --------

-Google Analytics Master auto adds Google Analytics tracking (web property classic, new universal web property  or custom tracking script) into to Drupal theme head or footer.
+Google Analytics Master is intended to be simple module that allows administrators to enable and insert Google Analytics tracking into a drupal powered website to generate statistics.

 If you experience any issues get in touch via support.

 FEATURES
 --------

-Web Property
-Tracking Code Script
-Theme head insertion
-Theme Footer insertion
-Applies to all website
+Send Statistics to Google Analytics via Web Property tracking Id Applies to all website

 REQUIREMENTS